Tuesday, February 11, 2020

 Cordwainers or Cobblers?

 The term cordwainer comes from the French word for shoe-maker, cordonnier and is derived from the old French form cordouanier, referring to the cordovan leather.
-Cordovan leather was supple and brightly coloured (red) produced in Cordoba (Spain) from the 9th century onwards.
-Cordwainer appeared in the English language after the Norman invasion of England in 1066.
+It first appears in English after the Norman invasion in 1066.
+The word was derived from the city of Cordoba in the south of Spain.
+Moorish Cordoba was famous for the production of superior quality cordouan leather (cordwain), made from the skin of the Musoli goat.
+Cordovan leather was supple and brightly coloured (red) and from the 9th century onwards, became the material most in demand for the finest footwear in all of Europe.
 By the late 13th century Cordwainers were divided between alutari, who used only alum "tawed" cordwain, and basanarii, who used an inferior "tanned" sheepskin which was only used for long boots.

 The first English guild of shoemakers called themselves "Cordwainers" and was founded 1131 in Oxford.
-London shoemakers organized a guild before 1160, and the Worshipful Company of Cordwainers received their first Ordinances in 1272.
+When London shoemakers organized a guild (1160), and receiving its first Ordinances in 1272, the London shoemakers, used the title the Worshipful Company of Cordwainers.
 The Cordwainer only works with new leather whereas a Cobbler works with old leather.
-At first Cobblers were frequently prohibited by law from making shoes although they would collect worn-out shoes cut them up and remanufacture cheap shoes.
-By the 16th century Cordwainers and cobblers merged.
+At first, Cobblers were frequently prohibited by law from making shoes although they would collect worn-out shoes cut them up and re-manufacture cheap shoes.
+By the 16th century, London cordwainers and cobblers resolved their conflicts when cobblers greed to be put under the authority of the cordwainers’ guild.

 Cordoba, in the south of Spain, was a stronghold of the mighty Omeyyad Kalifs until its fall in the 12th century.
 Moorish Cordoba produced cordouan (cordovan) leather, called "cordwain" in England.
 Originally made from the skin of the Musoli goat from Corsica, Sardinia, the leather was "tawed" with alum after a method known only to the Moors.
 English Crusaders introduced the English shoemakers to the finest leather.
 Finest Cordovan leather was prized for bright red colours and elegant shoes made from this material.
 Nowadays cordouan, or cordovan leather, has been applied to several varieties of leather.